blockbridge/blockbridge-kb/guide/proxmox/index.md

 ### Create a persistent authorization for Proxmox use:

-Login to Blockbridge controlplane as system user:
+Log in to Blockbridge controlplane as the `system` user:

 ```
 root@proxmox-1:~# bb auth login